JosefinE7/MS3_book_club/README.md

 - In the future I am looking to add a Zoom meeting extension to the website to make it possible for users to have virtual book club meetings, to this way be able to make the interaction between members even more personal.

-* As the page grows in users, the I want to provide the admin with a way to attach affiliate links to the books, for the purpose of making money on each click to Amazon/ other purchasing websites.
+* Right now it is up to the user to add a link to the book they are adding for other users to be able to check out more information/ purchase the book.
+This is only a temporary solution however and I hope to, if the website grows in popularity, to make the admin be the one to add all the links.
+To that way be able to make money off the site by affiliate links.

 - I was originally trying to include the book cover of every book in the image element next to each book, however trying this out I realised that I did not have enough time to implement this properly and I faced the possibility of users adding images in all different sizes and messing with the layout of the site.
 I ultimately decided against including the book covers but I hope to implement this in the future.
 ## Technologies used